huaxuyu/masscubedocs/content/docs/workflows/find outliers.md

 ## Introduction

-Outliers are data points that are significantly different from the rest of the data.
-In metabolomics, outliers can be caused by various reasons, such as instrument error, sample preparation, or biological variation.
-It is important to identify and remove outliers before downstream analysis to avoid misleading results.
+Outliers are data files that differ significantly from the rest of the dataset.
+In MS experiments, outliers can arise due to various factors such as instrument error, sample preparation issues, or biological variation.
+Identifying and removing outliers before downstream analysis is crucial to avoid misleading results.

-_masscube_ evaluate the analytical sequnce and report the problematic samples in an unsupervised manner.
-It checks the quality of the raw data and identifies the problematic samples based on the number of detected features.
+_masscube_ evaluates the analytical sequence and reports problematic samples in an unsupervised manner.
+It assesses the quality of the raw data by analyzing the total peak height of all detected features.
+Files with a Z-score lower than -2 (by default) are recognized as outliers, ensuring that only high-quality data are included in the downstream analysis.

 ## How to use